fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 - Set the column name using the `value` attribute under the `plot` object to specify the column which is mapped to the y-axis.
 - Set the y-axis title for both the y-axis using the `title` attribute under the `yAxis` object.

+See it in a live chart.
+Click [here](https://jsfiddle.net/fusioncharts/n0axvrf8/).

 ## Log Y-Axis

 In some scenarios, you might also have data for which instead of a usual linear axis you want a `logarithmic` axis.
 Logarithmic y-axis means log scale of any base greater than 1.
 The default base is 10.
 You can also opt to change the base if required.
 The charts with logarithmic y-axis are perfect for plotting data that comprises of both small and large values.
 You can use this to plot data like sales comparison, election results, population growth, etc. A chart with logarithmic y-Axis is shown below: